dylan-chong/a-team-engr101-avc/README.md

 <h5>Wednesday 24/04/16</h5>
 - Dylan
     - [x] Got the camera temporary code working (copied from the Kaiwhata wiki) and can remotely compile and run it
+    - [x] Made a template for the IR sensor (individual project) for Jonah

 <h4>Review</h4>